(0 items) Help

 616 pagesTrim Size 7 7/16 X 9 11/16 inCopyright 2014$170.00, Paperback, Reference

-Availability:Out of stock.
-02/11/22.
-This title is currently on order.
-We will ship this title as soon as we receive our stock.
+Availability:Out of stock. - No due date of as 07/04/22.
+This title is currently out of stock.
+We will ship as soon as we receive our stock.

 The legacy of Geoff Maitland and his seminal work, Peripheral Manipulation, continues in this fifth edition, with Elly Hengeveld and Kevin Banks leading an international team of experts who demonstrate how to manage peripheral neuromusculoskeletal disorders using the principles and practice of the Maitland Concept.
 Together, they ensure the heart of the Concept beats on by promoting collaborative decision-making with the patient at centre and emphasizing the art and science of observation, listening, palpation and movement skills.